 In TFTP, the user name and password are coded in the source (TFTP read request) or target file names (TFTP write request).
 The file name is either made up of the master password and the command to be executed, or of the combined user name and password separated by a colon, plus with the command as a suffix.
 Thus a command sent by TFTP resembles the following:

-- <Master password><Command> or - <Username>:<Password>@<Command> tftp mylancom.intern GET RootPwdreadconfig mylancom.lcf
+- <Master password><Command> or - <Username>:<Password>@<Command>

 Examples (the LANCOM has the address mylancom.intern, the master password is 'RootPwd' and a user has been set up named 'LocalAdmin' with the password 'Admin'):